analogueapp/mercury/README.md

 We are creating a service for grabbing relevant data from any webpage.
 Optimization is a major part of this project.
 Our current appraoch includes a Flask app that accepts url and returns Open graph tags.
 For now, this is only valid for sites following the Open Graph protocol.

-API is live at: https://enrich-data.herokuapp.com/
+Up and running at: https://enrich-data.herokuapp.com/

 How to use: https://enrich-data.herokuapp.com/get?= [add your url here]